Banning content from Varnish

 The ban lurker has some runtime parameters that control its behavior:

-• ban_lurker_age is the minimum age an object should have before it is processed by the ban lurker.
+• ban_lurker_age is the minimum age a ban should have before it is processed by the ban lurker.
 The default value is 60 seconds.

 • ban_lurker_sleep is the number of seconds the ban lurker sleeps before processing another batch.
 The default value is 0.010 seconds.